xtrementl/focus/README.rst

 that define certain options, or only for active tasks.

 The ``command`` class attribute identifies the plugin as a command plugin and specifies the actual command name to register with the plugin.

-It should be unique.
+*Note: The command name should be unique.*

 The plugin should define the ``execute()`` method for running the command.
 The ``env`` argument represents the environment and the ``args`` argument is the result of parsing the command-line arguments using the ``ArgumentParser`` object.

 **Method Definition:** ::

     def execute(self, env, args):
         env.io.write('Verbose: {0}'.format(args.verbose))

 To simply print an error message, use the ``env.io.error()`` method.
 If you need to also return a specific error code along with printing an error message raise a ``FocusError`` exception from the ``focus.errors`` module: ::

     from focus.errors import FocusError